God is so much larger than we are, and so much larger than any idea we have about gender. Which is not to say that God is without gender!

 Many clergy women go by the title 'Mother', or else they choose 'Reverend', 'Pastor', or some other title.

-The reason I do not choose any of these is that 'Father' is the traditional title for a priest in the Catholic tradition, of which I am part.
+The reason I do not choose any of these is that 'Father' is the traditional title for a priest in the Catholic tradition, of which I am part (the Episcopal Church is in the Anglican branch of the Catholic tradition.

 I believe that the hands laid upon me at my ordination were those who had hands laid on them, who in turn had hands laid on them, all the way back to when Jesus laid his hands on Peter and declared him the rock on which the church would be built.